 Q: What does the Massachusetts social media bill entail?

-A: It bans social media access for children under 14 and requires parental consent for 14 and 15-year-olds, making it one of the strictest online safety laws in the US.
-The bill aims to protect minors from the documented harms of excessive social media use and algorithm-driven content.
+A: It bans social media for kids under 14 and requires parental consent for 14 and 15-year-olds.
+It's one of the toughest safety laws in the US, aimed at reducing the mental health impact of addictive algorithms.

 Q: When does the Massachusetts social media ban take effect?